 Finally, the privacy and security provisions of the Health Insurance Portability and Accountability Act of 1996 apply to employers who are covered entities in Puerto Rico.

 iv Background checks

-Employers can perform background checks on job applicants and current employees, subject to legal parameters established in Act No. 150 of 8 October 2019 (Act 150).
-To the extent allowed by Act 150, employers must also comply with the US federal Fair Credit Reporting Act of 1970 by notifying the applicant or employee of the possibility of using their background report for employment decisions, getting their written permission and certifying compliance to the reporting agency.
+Employers can perform background checks on job applicants and current employees, subject to legal parameters established in Act No. 150 of 8 October 2019.
+To the extent allowed by this Act, employers must also comply with the US federal Fair Credit Reporting Act of 1970 by notifying the applicant or employee of the possibility of using their background report for employment decisions, getting their written permission and certifying compliance to the reporting agency.
 If an employer takes an adverse employment action based on the individual's credit report or credit history, it shall provide a copy of the report to the job applicant or employee and a notice of rights with the contact information of the consumer reporting agency.
 Its Puerto Rico counterpart, the Credit Reporting Agencies Act, provides similar protections.

 Furthermore, employers may perform criminal background checks on employees and job applicants.

 Subject to limited exceptions, areas outside the scope of review include genetic, medical and disability-related information about job applicants or current employees.
 Considering other categories revealed in background checks, such as filing for bankruptcy, military service or discharge records, may expose employers to discrimination claims.